stratum-mining/stratumprotocol.org/src/getting-started.md

 ```

-## Config D: SV1 firmware > Translation Proxy JN (Job Negotiator) > SV2 Pool
+## Config D: SV1 firmware > Translation Proxy JN (job declarator) > SV2 Pool

 This configuration allows mining devices running SV1 firmware to connect to an SV2 Pool through a Translation Proxy (tProxy).
-In this case the tProxy is designed also to implement the **Job Negotiator (JN)** sub-protocol: allowing miners to select transactions locally and send them to the **Pool-side JN**.
+In this case the tProxy is designed also to implement the **job declarator (JN)** sub-protocol: allowing miners to select transactions locally and send them to the **Pool-side JN**.
 In the following guide a Template Provider is installed locally on the same machine, to provide block templates to the JN.

 ![Config2](/assets/config-d.svg)